 Where: Ellijay, Georgia

 Set against the idyllic town of Ellijay, Red Apple Barn is a hidden gem among Georgia’s apple orchards.
-This family-owned orchard offers a relaxing apple-picking experience with breathtaking views of the surrounding Georgia Mountains.
+It was built in 1971 as a market for apples, but is still a popular Ellijay orchard.

 Best Time for Apple Picking